Sonoma County grape-stomping champs to appear on 'Live with Kelly and Ryan'

-AGAIN, THE WALL: I goofed on the time when I wrote about this Saturday’s induction of Daniel Ellsberg, Dolores Huerta, Tui Wilschinsky and Therese Mughannam-Walrath onto Sebastopol’s four-year-old Living Peace Wall.
+AGAIN, THE WALL: I goofed on the time when I wrote about this Saturday’s induction of Daniel Ellsberg, Dolores Huerta, Tui Wilschinsky and Therese Mughannam-Walrath onto Sebastopol’s 4-year-old Living Peace Wall.

 It’s from 11 a.m. to noon.

-Note also that there’s an 8-minute film from last year’s induction online at sebastopollivingpeacewall.com.
+Note also that there’s an eight-minute film from last year’s induction online at sebastopollivingpeacewall.com.

 It looks pretty much like a rumbly, diesel-guzzling, smoke-spewing 1948 Ford tractor, but as I and others watched it roll it made barely a sound and emitted not a whiff of exhaust.

 Mendocino Coast inventor Steve Heckeroth beamed beside his first-of-its-kind, all-electric, zero-emission Soletrac tractor.